Luke Raley Player Props: Rays vs. Mariners

 Luke Raley At The Plate

-- He has hit a long ball in 11 games this season (18.0%), leaving the park in 6.2% of his chances at the plate.
+- Looking at the 62 games he has played this year, he's homered in 11 of them (17.7%), and in 6% of his trips to the plate.

-- In 32.8% of his games this year, Raley has had at least one RBI.
-He's picked up more than one in 11.5% and driven in three or more of his team's runs in three contests.
+- Raley has driven in a run in 21 games this season (33.9%), including seven games with more than one RBI (11.3%).
+He has also driven home three or more of his team's runs in three contests.

+- He has scored in 46.8% of his games this season, with two or more runs scored in 19.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.